How to Open a Thai Bank Account as a Foreigner

 First off, banks in Thailand don’t offer blanket policies on non-resident account opening.

 Quite frankly, your ability depends on which branch you visit and the employee’s mood at the time.
-A staff member at the head office will probably give you a completely different answer than a branch in Bang Na.
+Staff at the head office will probably give you a completely different answer than a branch in Bang Na.

 Secondly, staff at Thai banks are constantly changing or rotating.
 We could give you the name of a branch where opening an account as a foreigner was easy eight months ago.
 But the same friendly employee likely doesn’t work there anymore.